acn-sbuad/ava-kurs-databricks/README.md

 7. If validation is successful, click `Create`.

 This takes a couple of minutes.

 Let's move on to the next task, and get back to this once it's ready.

 ## Task 2 - Fork the repository to your own GitHub account

-We will be working with a repository that contains two workbooks and unit tests both for the notebooks and dataset.
+We will be working with a repository that contains two Databricks workbooks and unit tests both for the notebooks and dataset.

 Fork [the repository](https://github.com/acn-sbuad/ava-kurs-databricks) to your personal GitHub account, and let's get started!

 ## Task 3 - Generate a personal access token for GitHub